Stephen Greene (politician)

-Stephen Greene (born December 8, 1949) is a Canadian politician and an independent member of the Senate of Canada.
+Stephen Greene (born December 8, 1949) is a Canadian politician and a former independent member of the Senate of Canada.
 He was appointed on the advice of Stephen Harper to the Senate on January 2, 2009, and sat as a Conservative Senator until May 2017, when Senate Leader Larry Smith removed him for his support for Senate reform proposals put forth by the governing Liberal Party.
 Greene then decided to sit as an "Independent Reform" Senator.
+He retired from the Senate on December 8, 2024 upon reaching the mandatory retirement age of 75.

 Early life and career

 Greene was born in Montreal, Quebec.

 Greene served as Chief of Staff in the office of Reform Party of Canada leader Preston Manning for four years.
 He encouraged future Prime Minister Stephen Harper to run for the leadership of the Reform party's successor party, the Canadian Alliance.

 He was an unsuccessful Reform Party candidate in Halifax in the 1993 and 1997 federal elections.
 He then worked as the Executive Director of the Insurance Brokers Association of Nova Scotia.
 In the two years prior to his Senate appointment Greene was Principal Secretary and Deputy Chief of Staff to Nova Scotia Premier Rodney MacDonald.